fmalina/revisions-blocl/activism/whyourstatusquofailed.md

 No sense can be made of anything except as the workings of a speculative market that places a premium on maximizing  private gain.

-Neoliberalism doesn’t simply make room for markets; the end-point of this system is concentrated wealth and power  that rigs the market to benefit the few at the expense of the many.
+Neoliberalism doesn't simply make room for markets; the end-point of this system is concentrated wealth and power  that rigs the market to benefit the few at the expense of the many.